 - If the organization contact designates site-level reporting, this triggers registration emails to be sent to the site-level vaccine coordinators listed in section B of the Provider Agreement.

 - After registration is completed, the coordinators for each location would be able to log in independently and manage details for that specific location.

 - Once registered in Vaccines.gov, you will be responsible for managing the public display information for your locations on Vaccines.gov through the portal.
 To begin, check your public display details to make sure the information is accurate.

 - Providers have the option of uploading a spreadsheet or filling out a manual form to update their public display information.
 Guides for each option are below:

-- Please note, vaccinators will not be able to update their inventory settings, location name, or addresses.
+- Please note, vaccinators will not be able to update their inventory settings, location names, or addresses.
 To make changes to inventory setting, location name, or address please email DHSCovidVaccinator@wi.gov with the subject VACCINES.GOV.

 - For more information on Vaccines.gov, please see the Vaccines.gov provider resources webpage.

 See the DHS COVID-19: General Guidance for Vaccinators webpage for best practices when updating your Vaccines.gov profile, including ensuring your profile is viewable and indicating the minimum age of patients eligible for vaccination at your location.